mevorahde/NFL_Pool_Automation/README.md

 SMTP_SERVER=smtp.gmail.com\
 SMTP_PORT=587\

-
-Notes:
+🧠 Notes:
 - DRY_RUN=False enables full execution including Excel updates and email alerts.
 - EMAIL_ADDRESS and EMAIL_PASSWORD are used for Gmail SMTP authentication.
 - TO_EMAIL_ADDRESS is the recipient of error alerts.
 - file_path should point to your active NFL pool workbook.

 🚀 Usage
-Run the script manually or schedule via Task Scheduler / cron: python nfl_spread_scraper.py
+Run manually or via scheduler: python pool.py

 📧 Email Alerts
 Triggered on: